 Why still so many people are misdiagnosed or diagnosed too late?

-Many doctors measure TSH and T4 only and based on that they asses your thyroid status (and/or a drug does).
+Many doctors measure TSH and T4 only and based on that they asses your thyroid status.
 What happens often is that you hear that your thyroid is ‘normal’ but you still feel unwell and your doctor keep ignoring all symptoms that you are telling him/her about.
-Or you get medication which is usually levothyroxine and again – you don’t feel really better.
+Or you get medication which is usually levothyroxine and again – you take it but don’t feel any difference or any better.

 TSH and T4 is not enough to asses your thyroid